Is ITIL for Everyone? Pros and Cons of ITIL

 ITIL is very well respected as a change management, problem management, incident management, and service design framework, among other things.
 There’s a reason why ITIL certification is no longer something that businesses are shy about getting.

-In fact, it’s so prevalent now that “ITIL Certified” has become a strong selling point (speaking of did you know our ITSM solution InvGate Service Desk is ITIL-certified?)
+In fact, it’s so prevalent now that “ITIL Certified” has become a strong selling point (speaking of did you know our ITSM solution InvGate Service Management is ITIL-certified?)

 Here's a definitive guide to ITIL that you can peruse.
 In case you need a refresher, here’s ITIL in a nutshell: